-- Preheat oven to 425F; drizzle ½ tablespoon olive oil on a large baking sheet and spread it around.
+- Preheat oven to 425F; drizzle 1/2 tablespoon olive oil on a large baking sheet and spread it around with your hand.

 - Lightly beat together the egg, egg white, and milk in a shallow bowl.

-- Stir together the almond meal, Parmesan cheese, garlic powder, onion powder, Italian herb mix, paprika, salt, and black pepper in another shallow bowl.
+- Stir together the almond flour, Parmesan cheese, garlic powder, onion powder, Italian herb mix, paprika, salt, and black pepper in another shallow bowl.

 - Dip each chicken strip first in the egg mixture, letting the excess drain off, and then in the almond meal mixture, lightly pressing the mixture into the chicken.

-- Bake until the chicken is lightly browned and fully cooked (there should be no pink in the center when you cut into it), about 15 minutes, rotating the pan once.
-(If your chicken is fully cooked and you want it more browned, you can run it under the broiler for a couple minutes – but watch it closely because it can burn fast!)
+- Bake until the chicken is lightly browned and fully cooked (there should be no pink in the center when you cut into it), about 12 to 15 minutes, rotating the pan once.

 - For this recipe, freshly grated Parmesan cheese must be used instead of pre-grated.
 This is because when you grate the Parmesan (preferably on a microplane, which grates it so it’s very fluffy), it gives the cheese quite a bit of volume, and we need it to coat all the tenders.
 Not to mention, the flavor of fresh-grated is so much better!